Eligibility & payment rates

 - total net investment losses such as negative gearing losses

-If your parent pays child support, we remove it from their parental income.
+If your parent or guardian pays child support, we remove it from their parental income.

-We can include dependent children in your family pool if they are 21 years of age or younger and:
+We can include dependent children in your family pool if:

 - they get Youth Allowance, ABSTUDY Living Allowance or income tested School Fees Allowance Group 2

-- your parent or guardian gets Assistance for Isolated Children Additional Boarding Allowance for them, or
+- your parent or guardian gets Assistance for Isolated Children Additional Boarding Allowance, or

-- they’re up to 19 years of age, and, if 16 to 19 years of age, attend secondary school
+- they’re up to 19 years old and, if aged between 16 to 19, attend secondary school

-The more children in your family, the less your parents’ income affects your payment.
+The more children in your family, the less your parents’ or guardians’ income affects your payment.
 We may also assess shared care arrangements.

 Changes to income

 Your parents or guardians must tell us if there are any changes to their income.
-This may change your payment rate.
-It may also change if your siblings’ circumstances change.
+Sometimes, changes to their income can mean your payment rate changes.
+Your payment may also change if your siblings’ circumstances change.

-Where there has been a change, we can use your parents’ most recent income for the parental income test.
-For example, if you study in 2017 and your parents’ income has significantly changed, we may use your parents’ income for the 2016-17 tax year.
+Where there’s been a change to your parents’ or guardians’ income, the parental income test can be worked out on their income for the current tax year.
+For example, if you study in 2017 and their income has significantly changed, we may use their income for the 2016-17 tax year.

 Your parents or guardians must update their income every year.
 Read more about the annual parental income test reassessment.